Reclaimed Flambeau Mine

 While there are other examples of successfully operated and reclaimed metallic mines in Wisconsin, the Flambeau Mine near Ladysmith in Rusk County is the only example of a metallic mine that was permitted, constructed, operated and reclaimed under the state's existing regulatory framework.

-The open-pit, copper-gold mine began operations in July 1991, and reclamation activities were completed by the end of 1999.
-As specified in the Reclamation Plan and Mining Permit, the open-pit was backfilled with waste rock and other materials removed during the mining process.
+The open-pit, copper-gold mine began operations in July 1991, and reclamation activities were substantially completed by the end of 1999.
+As specified in the Reclamation Plan and Mining Permit, the open pit was backfilled with waste rock and other materials removed during the mining process.
 The backfilling process involved blending the stockpiled waste rock with a prescribed amount of limestone.
 Limestone, because of its neutralization capacity, was used to neutralize any acidity that developed while the rock was stored in the waste facility and also to minimize the potential for the development of acid conditions prior to reflooding.
-Once reflooded, the threat of acidification was largely eliminated.
+Once groundwater saturated the backfilled material, the threat of ongoing acidification was largely eliminated.

-The DNR gained valuable experience in its review and oversight of the Flambeau Mine and will continue to learn as monitoring of the reclaimed site continues for the next several decades.
+The DNR gained valuable experience in its review and oversight of the Flambeau Mine and will continue to gather additional information as monitoring of the reclaimed site continues for the next several decades.

-Late in 1968, based on favorable indications from an airborne geophysical survey, Great Lakes Exploration Company, a subsidiary of Kennecott Minerals Company, drilled the first exploration drill hole into the Flambeau deposit.
+Late in 1968, based on favorable indications from an airborne geophysical survey, Great Lakes Exploration Company, a subsidiary of Kennecott Minerals Company, drilled the first exploration drillhole into the Flambeau deposit.
 During the next several years, more than 100 additional holes were drilled into the deposit to define the grade, size and orientation of the deposit.
 The Flambeau deposit was delineated as a near vertically oriented tabular-shaped copper-gold deposit approximately 50 feet wide, 2,400 feet long and extending to a depth of about 800 feet.
-The deposit contained about six million tons of ore comprised of more than 50% sulfide minerals, primarily pyrite (iron sulfide), with concentrations of the copper-bearing minerals chalcocite, bornite and chalcopyrite.
+The deposit contained about six million tons of ore comprised of more than 50 percent sulfide minerals, primarily pyrite (iron sulfide), with concentrations of the copper-bearing minerals chalcocite, bornite and chalcopyrite.
 In addition, the weathered upper portion of the deposit contained higher grades of copper and significant concentrations of gold.

 Beginning in 1974, Kennecott Minerals Company initiated the process to obtain a mining permit in accordance with the newly adopted Metallic Mining Reclamation Act.
 The project, as proposed in the mid-1970s, involved mining the ore body in two phases, an 11-year open pit phase followed by an 11-year underground mining operation.
-The plan called for concentrating the ore on-site with a tailings facility located two miles to the south of the ore body.
+The plan called for concentrating the ore on site with a tailings disposal facility located approximately two miles to the south of the ore body.

-Upon completion of mining, the open pit would be allowed to fill with water and the remainder of the site would be revegetated.
-The company submitted an Environmental Impact Statement to the DNR.
+Upon completion of mining, the open pit would have been allowed to fill with water and the remainder of the site would be revegetated.
+The company submitted an Environmental Impact Report to the DNR.
 The DNR subsequently prepared and released an Environmental Impact Statement.
-During the final permit hearing in 1976, Rusk County officials indicated they would not grant zoning approvals due to various concerns regarding the mining project and the state's mining laws.
-From this indication, and due to the poor global economic conditions related to mining, the permitting process was terminated because local approvals were a pre-requisite to issuance of the necessary state permits and approvals.
+During the final permit hearing in 1976, Rusk County officials indicated they would not grant zoning approvals due to various concerns regarding the mining project and the state's mining and mining tax laws.
+Since the local jurisdictions indicated they would not approve the project, the state's permitting process was terminated because local approvals were a pre-requisite to issuance of the necessary state permits and approvals.
 Kennecott later put the project on hold as a result of the suspension of the permitting process and poor global metal markets that existed at the time.

-In 1986, Kennecott officials reevaluated the project and determined that a redesigned, scaled back project could be viable.
-Under the revised plan, only the enriched upper 225 feet of the deposit would be mined through a small open-pit mining operation.
-Because of the high grade of this material, it was determined to be economically feasible to ship the ore to facilities in Canada for further concentration and smelting, thereby avoiding the need for construction of a tailings disposal facility.
+In 1986, Kennecott reevaluated the project and determined that a redesigned, scaled back project could be viable.
+Under the revised plan, only the enriched upper 225 feet of the deposit would be mined through a small open pit mining operation.
+Because of the high grade of this material, it was determined to be economically feasible to ship the ore directly to facilities in Canada for further concentration and smelting, thereby avoiding the need for construction of a mill and tailings disposal facility at the project site.
 In addition, the company proposed to completely fill the pit with waste rock stored on the surface during the mining operation.
 Limestone would be blended with waste rock prior to backfilling.

 Flambeau Mining Company, another subsidiary of Kennecott, restarted the permitting process for the project in 1987.
-After a three year process involving baseline data gathering, negotiations and project design and review, the DNR issued the Final Environmental Impact Statement for the project in 1990.
-A permit hearing was held amid a high level of public input and controversy and the administrative law judge subsequently issued all required permits in early 1991.
+After a three-year process involving baseline data gathering, negotiations with local units of government, project design and technical review, the DNR issued the Final Environmental Impact Statement for the project in 1990.
+A contested case permit hearing was held amid a high level of public input and controversy and the administrative law judge subsequently issued all required permits in early 1991.
 Construction at the project site began in the summer of 1991.
 Site preparation, facility construction and mine development continued for about two years and ore shipments from the site began in 1993 and continued for more than four years.
-Backfilling of the pit took about a year and a half and reclamation activities at the site were completed by the end of 1999.
+Backfilling of the pit took about 1.5 years and reclamation activities at the site were substantially completed by the end of 1999.

-The 181-acre mining site was located about one mile south of Ladysmith and bounded to the east by State Highway 27 and to the west by the Flambeau River.
-Prior to the construction of the mining facility, the site consisted of active agricultural lands, old farm fields and forested areas.
+The 181-acre mining site is located about one mile south of Ladysmith and bounded on the east by State Highway 27 and on the west by the Flambeau River.
+Prior to construction of the mining facility, the site consisted of active agricultural lands, old farm fields and forested areas.
 Several intermittent streams flowed through the site to the Flambeau River, and about eight acres of wetlands were located within the project boundary.